-Tim Hoime’s Rim to Rim Hike: Part 2
+Learning More about Tim Hoime's Rim to Rim Hike

-Tim has a wealth of knowledge about spending time outdoors.
-He’s a member of the Trilogy Hiking Club, an organization out of Arizona that commits to hiking at least twice a week.
+Recently, our good friend, hiker, and businessman, Tim Hoime, returned from hiking the Grand Canyon.
+A wealth of knowledge about spending time outdoors, Tim is a member of the Trilogy Hiking Club, an organization out of Arizona that commits to hiking at least twice a week.
 Tim lives in Arizona and hikes with Trilogy roughly six months out of the year.
 He spends the other six months in his home state of South Dakota with his wife, Dee.

 Tim has some quality tips and tricks when it comes to hiking.
 All of which he put to the test on one of his most extreme hikes to date: the Rim to Rim hike through the Grand Canyon.
 We caught up with Tim shortly after he completed his hike in May of 2018 to capture just some of his wildly true stories.

 By the way, this blog is the second installment about Tim Hoime's Grand Canyon hike.
 If you haven’t yet read our first blog, take a second and check it out here!

 Our Interview with Tim Hoime

 Collin Street Bakery (CSB): Hi Tim, thank you so much for hopping on this call.
 We know you're a busy guy, and really appreciate being able to do this with us.